26th Elegant Progressions to Visit “Magnificent Mansions on Front!”

 Guests will conclude their evening with a sumptuous dessert buffet at distinctive Federal-revival-style mansion built in 1927 for General Henry Gross, who lived here for 50 years until 1977.
 Subsequent owner Mary Knackstedt headquartered her interior design business here, using first floor spaces as showrooms and residing on the second and third floors.
 When a proposal to demolish this entire block of Front Street – three historic mansions in all – to make way for a garden apartment complex met fierce community opposition, the project was abandoned, and all three properties were sold.
 Once deemed “beyond saving,” the three iconic mansions have all been restored and reoccupied for residential use.
 Erica and Chris Bryce, who have rescued other historic landmarks in Harrisburg, have restored the Gross Mansion to its former splendor as home for themselves and their daughters.

-Serving as Co-chairs of Elegant Progressions 2016 are Corinne Rebinski and Dimitri Zozos, assisted by Joan Line, executive director of The Kidney Foundation of Central Pennsylvania, David Morrison, executive director of Historic Harrisburg Association, and a team of more than 35 volunteers.
+Serving as Co-chairs of Elegant Progressions 2017 are Phyllis Hicks and Dimitri Zozos, assisted by Joan Line, executive director of The Kidney Foundation of Central Pennsylvania, David J. Morrison, executive director of Historic Harrisburg Association, and a team of more than 35 volunteers.

 Sponsorship packages and individual tickets may be purchased on line at www.elegantprogressions.org. or by phoning 717.233.4646.